RahulJung/ReactEmptyBoiler/README.md

 - Navigate to the root directory
 - Run `npm install`
 - Run `npm update`
-- To start your react app run `npm run start:react`
 - IF NOT USING A DATABASE: to start your server run `npm run dev-server`
 - IF USING A DATBASE: before starting your server make sure to change your database configuration in db/query.js
 - To seed your database run `npm run seed`